Westminster Abbey Tickets and Tours

 Inside Westminster Abbey| ©Herry Lawford

-• Admission for wheelchair users and their companions is free of charge as not all of the Abbey is accessible.
+• Admission for wheelchair users and their companions is free as not all of the Abbey is accessible.

-• Braille tours for the blind and visually impaired are available upon request.
+• Braille tours for the blind and visually impaired are available on request with prior booking.

 • The Abbey is also adapted with a hearing loop system for the hearing impaired.

-• It is possible to enter with a baby stroller and they even offer a route designed for the little ones (in English).
+• It is possible to enter with a pushchair and there is even a special tour for the little ones (in English).

-• You can have a quick snack and a coffee in their 'Kiosk' or have lunch or even dinner in their 'Cellarium Café and Terrace'.
+• You can have a quick snack and a coffee in the 'Kiosk' or have lunch or even dinner in the 'Cellarium Café and Terrace'.

 Vicky's Traveller Tip

-Take the opportunity to get to know the surroundings of the Abbey: the River Thames and the London Eye.
+Take the opportunity to explore the area around the Abbey: the River Thames and the London Eye.

-Other points of interest in the vicinity of Westminster Abbey
+Other points of interest in the area around Westminster Abbey

 London's Big Ben| ©Oleg Magni